Early history - Combat use in 1939 - Description

 |Tatra draisine of the train Nr.15 destroyed on 5 September 1939 near Nasielsk.|

 Each armoured train, considered as a military unit, also included an unarmoured auxiliary section.
 The auxiliary section accompanied the combat section in operational movements and provided it with an accommodation and logistics support.
 It was manned by a platoon consisting of 1 officer, 21 NCO's and 26 soldiers.
 The length of the auxiliary section of the train was about 250 m (820 ft).

-The auxiliary train consisted of: a locomotive, coaches for officers (2), wagons for NCOs (2) and soldiers (8), bureau wagon, ammunition wagons (2), a fuel store wagon, a technical store wagon, an armoury wagon, an ambulance coach, a kitchen coach, a workshop wagon, a coal wagon, a water tanker and flatcars (5) - some 27 carriages in all.
+The auxiliary train consisted of: a locomotive, coaches for officers (2), wagons for NCOs (2) and soldiers (8), bureau wagon, ammunition wagons (2), fuel store wagon, technical store wagon, ambulance wagon, kitchen wagon, workshop wagon, open coal wagon, water tanker and flatcars (5) - some 27 carriages in all.
 According to other sources there were only 3 flatcars, but also non-regulation food store wagon and sometimes guard wagon.
-The coaches were three-axle Dy type, the wagons were by default two-axle freight wagons Kd type, the flatcars were two- or four-axle.
+The coaches were three-axle Dy series, the wagons were by default two-axle adapted boxcars Kd series.

-The auxiliary train also had two wz.34 half-tracked trucks, one truck (Polski FIAT 621?) and four motorcycles with sidecars CWS M-111 – carried upon three flatcars, although actual composition differed and might have contained other cars, like Polski FIAT 508/III field cars and pick-ups.
+The auxiliary train also should have two wz.34 half-tracked trucks, one truck and four heavy motorcycles with sidecars CWS M-111 – carried upon three flatcars, although actual composition differed and might have contained other cars, like Polski FIAT 508/III field cars and pick-ups.
 Typical Polish truck was 2.5t Polski FIAT 621L (4x2).
 Wz.34 half-tracks were in the repair patrol, and they could be equipped with a rail-riding device, although they seem rather rare and it is doubtful, if the train Nr.
 15, mobilized in last group, had any.

 All corrections and additional information or better pictures are welcome!